SmileiPIC/tutorials/perfs_parallel_computing.rst

 ----

-Using several processes
+Imbalance and distributed memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run the 16 x 16 patches simulation with several processes, but only 1 thread per process:
+Run the 16 x 16 patches simulation but with a MPI only configuration :

 .. code-block:: bash

   source ${SMILEI_ROOT}/scripts/set_omp_env.sh 1
   mpirun -np 16 smilei beam_2d.py

-This is technically similar to the ``static`` scheduling of the previous section: processes are assigned, in advance, to a pool of patches.
+This is technically similar to the ``static`` scheduling of the previous section : the pool of patches is explicitly distributed over MPI processes starting the simulation.
 Compare the time spent in the PIC loop to that previous case.

 .. warning::